 For a ball thrown through the air, the correlation is simple: the greater the momentum, the greater the kinetic energy, he continues.
 The energy increases as the square of momentum.
 But for particles in a solid, this relationship is much complicated and can look different, depending on the direction in which the particle is moving.
 Therefore, this connection is modeled using ‘Fermi surfaces’, which can take on complex three-dimensional shapes.

 Until now, it was thought the shape of these Fermi surfaces was not significant in terms of quantum phase transitions.
 We have been able to show that is not the case.
 Only if you take the shape into account can you accurately calculate certain physical effects – for example, the way in which a material’s magnetic properties will change as it approaches absolute zero.

 Professor Karsten Held

-The Researchers – who published their results in Physical Review Letters – hope to use this new tool to better describe quantum critical materials and maybe shed light on some of the great mysteries the Material Scientists have been striving to solve over the years.
+The researchers, who published their results in Physical Review Letters, hope to use this new tool to better describe quantum critical materials and maybe shed light on some of the great mysteries material science has been striving to solve over the years.

 - T. Schäfer, A. A. Katanin, K. Held, A. Toschi.
 Interplay of Correlations and Kohn Anomalies in Three Dimensions: Quantum Criticality with a Twist.
 Physical Review Letters, 2017; 119 (4) DOI: 10.1103/PhysRevLett.119.046402